wp-plugins/wp-auctions/readme.txt

 **New Features:**

+* Show auctions in a List or Graphic format.
 * Set a global Bid increment value for all auctions.
 * Allow only registered users to bid.
 * ...more to come.